What Is The Tds Of Distilled Water

 The short answer is yes, consuming too much distilled water can have some adverse effects on your health.
 The most common side effects are electrolyte imbalances, dehydration, and mineral deficiencies.
 Distilled water is very low in minerals and electrolytes, which can cause the body to become unbalanced if consumed in large quantities.
 In addition, drinking large amounts of distilled water can cause dehydration as the body does not retain the water for hydration purposes.
 Lastly, because distilled water does not contain any minerals, it can lead to mineral deficiencies which can further lead to health issues.

-See also Is Drinking Water The Same As Distilled Water
+See also Is Brita Filtered Water Distilled

 In general, it is important to consume a healthy balance of minerals and electrolytes for proper hydration and overall health.
 Therefore, while drinking a glass of distilled water every now and then will not have large negative consequences on your health, drinking too much of it can be damaging.
 It is best to avoid any extreme or radical changes to your dietary intake such as consuming too much distilled water as this could lead to adverse effects on your health.